-- Parking would be concentrated to accommodate future parking demand without significantly adding to the total land devoted to parking facilities, many smaller lots will be closed while other surface lots would be expanded as enlarged and aesthetically improved surface parking lots. - Activity-related general public travel on campus would be directed to the parking areas adjacent to recreation centers and multi-purpose centers. - The internal transportation network of the campus would be designed to support pedestrian, bicycle and transit as preferred modes of travel and reduce vehicle miles traveled and greenhouse gases.
+- Placing facilities that promote community interface activities as close as possible to arterial and major collector roadways, leaving minor collector and local roadways available to carry neighborhood and University-related traffic only. - Parking would be concentrated to accommodate future parking demand without significantly adding to the total land devoted to parking facilities, many smaller lots will be closed while other surface lots would be expanded as enlarged and aesthetically improved surface parking lots. - Activity-related general public travel on campus would be directed to the parking areas adjacent to recreation centers and multi-purpose centers. - The internal transportation network of the campus would be designed to support pedestrian, bicycle and transit as preferred modes of travel and reduce vehicle miles traveled and greenhouse gases.
 The existing roadways would be redesignated for use by these other travel modes, support services and/or emergency vehicles. - The University's pedestrian and bicycle systems would be integrated into the surrounding community.
-The campus pedestrian/bicycle system would be tied into the City of Tallahassee's developing plans for establishment of a bikeway along Orange Avenue between Monroe Street and Lake Bradford Road; existing bicycle lanes, sidewalks and shared-use paths along FAMU Way and Capital Cascades Trail; existing sidewalks along Palmer Avenue; proposed sidewalks included in the Monroe-Adams Placemaking project, and efforts to nurture commercial/residential development along the Adams Street corridor and the adjacent Capital Center, FAMU Way, Gaines Street and All Saints areas.
+The campus pedestrian/bicycle system would be tied into the City of Tallahassee's developing plans for establishment of a bikeway along Orange Avenue between Monroe Street and Lake Bradford Road (it is noted that Orange Avenue is a FDOT owned and maintained roadway) ; existing bicycle lanes, sidewalks and shared-use paths along FAMU Way and Capital Cascades Trail; existing sidewalks along Palmer Avenue; proposed sidewalks included in the Blueprint Intergovernmental Agency Monroe-Adams Placemaking project, and efforts to nurture commercial/residential development along the Adams Street corridor and the adjacent Capital Center, FAMU Way, Gaines Street and All Saints areas.